Types of Career Programs

 Work Experience – usually a 30 hour non-paid work placement.
 Students participate in the duties and activities related to the job under supervision.
 Students generally schedule their work experience after school and on weekends.
 Some students are available during the school hours.

-Secondary School Apprenticeship (SSA) – students register as an apprentice and start accumulating hours toward trade certification.
+Youth WORK in Trades (formerly known as Secondary School Apprenticeship (SSA) – students register as an apprentice and start accumulating hours toward trade certification.
 Students may also receive up to 16 high school credits for 480 hours of paid work.
 Students must be employed by a Trades Qualified Person (Journeyperson) and the student and employer are registered with Industry Training Authority (ITA).
 Work based Training Reports are submitted to the school while the student is attending school and to ITA after the student graduates.
 The employer is not obligated to employ the student after graduation.

-Work Experience Guidelines for Employers
+Guidelines for Employers for Work Experience Placements

 Before the Placement begins….